 Explained: What is International Widows Day?
 Why is it celebrated?

-New Delhi, June 23: To loss a partner in a life can't be expressed in words how he or she felt.
-Several women around the world after losing her life partner faces challenges and do long-term struggle for basic needs, their human right and dignity.
+New Delhi, June 23: Losing partner in life can't be expressed in words.
+Several women around the world after losing her life partner face challenges and do long-term struggle for basic needs, their right and dignity.

 The pandemic has just worsened the situation during the past several months with a devastating human loss, and one that is likely leaving tens of thousands of women newly widowed at just the time when they are cut off from their usual socio-economic and family supports.